SmartPracticeschool/SBSPS-Challenge-1349-Sentiment-Analysis-of-COVID-19-Tweets/README.md

 # SBSPS-Challenge-1349-Sentiment-Analysis-of-COVID-19-Tweets

+REFER TO GUI SCREENSHOTS FOLDER HAVNG A SNEAK OF THE WEB APP.

 app.py is the file to run the flask app i.e. a GUI for NLP sentiment prediction model in web app.

 tweet_sentiment.py is the main code file where the model is trained